Tendinopathy 1

 Is tendinopathy the same as tendinitis?

-Not exactly.
-Tendinitis means tendon inflammation.
-Tendinopathy is a broader term for tendon pain, stiffness, reduced strength, and lower load tolerance.
+No. Tendinitis means tendon inflammation.
+Tendinopathy is broader.
+It describes tendon pain, stiffness, reduced strength, and lower load tolerance.

 Can tendinopathy improve without surgery?